Louis H. Schiff: Judicial Education

 He has taught Florida judges since 2002 through the Conference of County Court Judges of Florida, Florida Advanced Judicial Studies, Florida Judicial College, Florida DUI/Traffic Adjudication Lab and joined the National Judicial College faculty in 2005.
 For the National Judicial College he has presented topics on dealing with challenging litigants; baseball law; courtroom management; older drivers; younger drivers and judicial ethics.
-In addition to presenting both in person and on-line programs for the NJC, Schiff has also been a guest presenter for judges in Arizona, Arkansas, California, Georgia, Michigan, Mississippi, New Mexico, North Dakota, Tennessee and most recently Utah.
+In addition to presenting both in person and on-line programs for the NJC, Schiff has also been a guest presenter for judges in Arizona, Arkansas, California, Georgia, Michigan, Mississippi, New Mexico, North Dakota, Tennessee and Utah.

 Publications

-Schiff co-authored Baseball and the Law: Cases and Materials (2016) ISBN 978-1-61163-502-7, published by Carolina Academic Press, with Robert M. Jarvis, the first casebook on baseball law law for law schools, earning the 2017 SABR Baseball Research Award from the Society for American Baseball Research.
+Schiff co-authored Baseball and the Law: Cases and Materials (2016) ISBN 978-1-61163-502-7, published by Carolina Academic Press, with Robert M. Jarvis, the first casebook on baseball law for law schools, earning the 2017 SABR Baseball Research Award from the Society for American Baseball Research.
 His articles on baseball and law have appeared in Society for American Baseball Research publications.
 He co-authored A Survey of Florida Baseball Cases (2015), published in 2017 by Nova Law Review with Robert M. Jarvis.
 Attorneys in the Baseball Hall of Fame: A Collection of Biographical Essays, ISBN 978-1476692456, was published by McFarland & Company in July 2025.

 Community involvement

 Schiff served as president of the Kiwanis Club of Tamarac and the Tamarac Chamber of Commerce, earning the 1990 Businessman of the Year award from the latter.
 He volunteered as jazz band director at Sawgrass Springs Middle School for 12 years, receiving the 2005 Adult Volunteer of the Year award from Broward County Public Schools.
 He plays trumpet in The Pride of the Sunshine, the University of Florida Gator Band Alumni Association, and the Fort Lauderdale Symphonic Winds.
+Schiff serves on the board of directors of the International Women's Baseball Center.

 Personal life

 Schiff married Leslee Lindahl on September 3, 1983, and they have two children, Amber and Erik, the latter sworn into The Florida Bar by Schiff in 2019.
 A Miami Marlins season ticket holder and Society for American Baseball Research member, he resides in Broward County.
 Schiff has appeared as a baseball historian on CBC News’ The National, discussing topics like the Shohei Ohtani gambling scandal and baseball’s cheating scandals.
-He is a frequent podcast guest on baseball and law topics.
-After retiring in December 2024, Schiff continues teaching judges, playing golf, traveling, and performing music.
+He is a frequently quoted in the print media and as a podcast guest on baseball and law topics.After retiring in December 2024, Schiff continues teaching judges, playing golf, traveling, and performing music.
 He and his wife established an endowed scholarship at Mitchell Hamline School of Law for students with financial need.